Topological Data Analysis in smart manufacturing: State of the art and futuredirections: Topological Data Analysis

-In practice, the major obstacle to the use of the Mapper Algorithm is the splitting of $f(V)$ into $U_1,\ldots,U_n$: the interpretability of the outcome entirely depends on this choice.
-While a few standard choices are known, it usually requires the prior knowledge of a domain expert to get meaningful insights out of the Mapper pipeline.
-Nevertheless, the Mapper Algorithm should be considered a powerful, versatile interactive tool that can reveal hidden connectivity in datasets.
+In practice, the major obstacles to the use of Mapper are the choices of the filter function $f$, cover, and clustering algorithm: the interpretability of the outcome entirely depends on these choices.
+While a few standard choices are known, a domain expert is usually required to get meaningful insights out of the Mapper pipeline.
+Indeed, the steps of the Mapper algorithm have very few mathematical constrains (the filter function can be anything, and the cover needs only to account for all points and consist of connected ``pieces'').
+This in turn means that there are many degrees of freedom in applying this method, and that the correct choices are simply the ones that give better or more complete answers.